-Stress Affects Your Mental Health And Well-Being
+Stress Can Affect Your Mental Health And Wellbeing

-In addition, it’s common for stress at work to affect you in a physical sense.
-High levels of work stress, along with the everyday pressures in other areas of your life, compound the effects of physical and mental stress.
+Stress at work can manifest in a range of physical symptoms.
+High levels of work stress, (along with the everyday pressures in other areas of your life) can compound the effects of physical and mental stress.

-Severe stress that occurs repeatedly can disrupt your immune system and increase the potential for developing autoimmune disorders, heart problems, and bring on Alzheimer’s disease.
+Severe stress that occurs repeatedly can disrupt your immune system and increase the potential for developing autoimmune disorders, and heart problems, and can bring on Alzheimer’s disease.
 Not sure if stress could be the underlying cause of your symptoms?
 You may take a moment to consider what your life was like before you became inundated with stress at work.
-If you ate a healthy diet, exercised regularly, and slept well and all that has changed, it’s time to figure out how to manage stress better—as it may be taking root in your everyday health and lifestyle.
-A few changes in your lifestyle may be just what you need to alleviate harmful stress.
+If you ate a healthy diet, exercised regularly, and slept well and all that has changed, it might be time to figure out how to manage stress better—as it may be taking root in your everyday health and lifestyle.
+A few changes in your routine can be just what you need to alleviate harmful stress.

 How To Manage Stress At Work